 Great River National Wildlife Refuge

-Floodplain forest at Great River National Wildlife Refuge
+Winter at the floodplain forest at Great River National Wildlife Refuge

 Great River National Wildlife Refuge is an 11,600-acre property in three non-contiguous units spaced along 120 miles of the Mississippi River in both Missouri and Illinois.
 The Fox Island and Long Island Divisions are open to the public while the Delair Division is not.
 Depending on the season, Fox Island and Long Island may only be accessible by boat.
 No matter what the season, both divisions are foot or boat access only anyway.
 Many areas of both divisions are hard to access because of the lack of roads, the condition of those roads that do exist and the need for a boat in many places.
 Because of that relative remoteness, wildlife flourishes on the refuge.